kevin-funderburg/AppleScripts/BetterTouchTool/README.md

         tell expand to button()'s setVisible(false)
         ```
         2. Passing `missing value`
-            - Passing `missing value` implies that the trigger you want to adjust is the trigger currently selected within BTT.
+            - Passing `missing value` implies that the trigger you want to adjust is the trigger _currently selected within BTT_.
 The library will then copy the JSON of the selected trigger and create a script object that allows for easy updating.
-           - Very useful when making visual changes to the touchbar as you can see the result in real time with a shortcut key.
+            - Very useful when making visual changes to the touchbar (especially when mapped to a shortcut key or button) as you can see the result in real time.
             - The following example will set the placement of the currently selected button to the left side of the touchbar:

         ```AppleScript
         tell script "BetterTouchTool Library"